 And new clients are always an opportunity to create a fresh proposal where you are can create a new pricing that works better for you.

 Especially learning from mistakes with previous clients, you can make sure you are hitting all the ifs and maybes in this new proposal and prices you are charging.

-Helps you develop an abundance mindset
+#3.
+Saying no to a client helps you develop an abundance mindset

 A scarcity mindset is when we are constantly thinking that there will not be other people, opportunities, chances.

 We believe that everything is limited and if we say no to a client that means one less project/ client/ less money and our lives are then, for lack of a better word, ruined.
 It will be a DISASTER.

 On the other hand, having an abundant mindset means that we are optimistic about the future and we see opportunities coming our way.